Technical Validation

 04

-FTR status opens the door to Migration Acceleration Program funding, Market Development Funds, and POC credits that AWS makes available to credentialed ISV partners.
+FTR status opens access to Migration Acceleration Program funding, Market Development Funds, and POC credits AWS makes available to credentialed ISVs.

-Most FTR failures come from documentation gaps, missed prerequisites, or submitting before the ACE pipeline is properly staged.
+Most FTR failures come from documentation gaps, missed ACE prerequisites, or submitting before the pipeline is staged.
 We eliminate all three.

 Engagement Rate